— “Germantown Historic District 1873-1930” —

 Erected by Germantown Historical Society.

 Location.
 39° 10.461′ N, 77° 16.258′ W. Marker is in Germantown, Maryland, in Montgomery County.
 Marker is at the intersection of Walter Johnson Road and Bowman Mill Drive on Walter Johnson Road.
+Marker is east of Germantown Road at the northeast corner of the MARC Germantown Commuter parking lot.
 Touch for map.
-Marker is east of Germantown Road at the northeast corner of the MARC Germantown Commuter parking lot.
 Marker is in this post office area: Germantown MD 20874, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Reflections of Old Germantown (about 700 feet away, measured in a direct line); To Honor the Memory of George A, (Jay) Chadwick Jr. (approx. 1.9 miles away); Black Hill Gold Mine (approx. 1.9 miles away); Waters' Mill (approx. 1.9 miles away); Grusendorf Log House (approx. 2.1 miles away); The Woodlands (approx. 2.1 miles away); Middlebrook Mills (approx. 2.3 miles away); Watkins Mill (approx. 3.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+The Germantown Bank (about 400 feet away, measured in a direct line); Reflections of Old Germantown (about 700 feet away); Railway Bed (approx. half a mile away); The Musser Cemetery (approx. 1.2 miles away); To Honor the Memory of George A, (Jay) Chadwick Jr. (approx. 1.9 miles away); Black Hill Gold Mine (approx. 1.9 miles away); Waters' Mill (approx. 1.9 miles away); Grusendorf Log House (approx. 2 miles away).
 Touch for a list and map of all markers in Germantown.

 Additional keywords.
 Maryland Rail Commuter System; Bowman Mill

 Categories. • Agriculture • Railroads & Streetcars • Settlements & Settlers •